20 Signs You’re Overspending (and How to Fix Them)

 You Find It Hard to Stick to Budget Goals

-Making a budget is easy.
-Sticking to it?
-That’s where things fall apart.
-The problem usually isn’t the numbers, it’s the habits.
-A strict plan gets abandoned the first time something unexpected pops up.
+Making a budget is easy, but overspending is what makes it hard to follow.
+The problem usually isn’t the math, it’s the habits that break your plan the moment something unexpected pops up.

 A flexible budget that adjusts for real life works better than one that demands perfection.
-The goal isn’t to track every penny like a robot; it’s to keep spending in check without feeling miserable.
+The goal isn’t to track every penny like a robot, it’s to control spending without feeling deprived.

 You Rarely Compare Prices Before Making Purchases